AshSantiago/AshSantiago.github.io/research-occupancy.md

         </div>
       </div>
       <p style="font-size: 0.97rem; line-height: 1.85; color: #6b6259;">
-        For Golden Eagles, whose foraging success depends on prey that live in and around shrubs, this cycle has bottom-up consequences that ripple all the way up to territory occupancy.
+        For Golden Eagles, this cycle has bottom-up consequences as the prey they rely on lose the plant communities that support them.
       </p>
     </div>
     <div>